-4. PECOS
+5. PECOS

-All residents/fellows must register with Medicare PECOS as ordering/referring providers, after receipt of a PTL or California Medical License and DEA permit/license.
-Medicare PECOS registration instructions will be sent to all residents by the GME Office.
+All trainees must register with Medicare PECOS as ordering/referring providers, after receipt of a PTL or California Medical License and DEA permit/license.
+Medicare PECOS registration instructions will be sent to all trainees by the GME Office.

-5. PGY-1 Exam Requirements
+6. PGY-1 Exam Requirements

-All PGY-1 residents are required to have taken and passed Step 3 of the USMLE examination and/or the COMLEX Level 3 CE and PE for DOs, and provide evidence to the GME Office before promotion to their PGY-2 year of residency.
-If a resident does not pass the exam, at the discretion of the PD, consequences may include one or more of the following:
+All PGY-1 trainees are required to have taken and passed Step 3 of the USMLE examination and/or the COMLEX Level 3 CE and PE for DOs, and provide evidence to the GME Office before promotion to their PGY-2 year of residency.
+If a trainee does not pass the exam, at the discretion of the PD, consequences may include one or more of the following:

-- Remediation/Disciplinary action for non-academic deficiency; and/or - Delay or cancellation of appointment or promotion.
+- o Remediation/Disciplinary action for non-academic deficiency; and/or - o Delay or cancellation of appointment or promotion.